Here are six safety tips on cutting grass that I encourage my patients to follow — especially those with osteoporosis, osteopenia, low back pain.

 - Trim low hanging branches before you cut grass to avoid bending under the branches.

-It is important that you establish a power position behind the lawnmower so that you push through with your legs and not rely exclusively on your arms and back while cutting grass.
+It is important that you establish a power position behind the lawnmower.
+This will allow you to push through with your legs and your torso and not rely exclusively on your arms and back while cutting grass.

 Mid waist is an ideal power position.
 Get your elbows in and push the lawn mower from the legs.

 In the power position, the handle should be sitting above the height of your hips and below the height of your shoulders.
 Somewhere mid-waist is a really good power position.